Oxford University Lightweight Rowing Club

-Oxford University Lightweight Rowing Club (OULRC) is the university rowing club for lightweight men at the University of Oxford which selects crews to race against Cambridge University Boat Club in the Lightweight Boat Races at the end of Hilary term.
+Oxford University Lightweight Rowing Club (OULRC) was the university rowing club for lightweight men at the University of Oxford which selected crews to race against Cambridge University Boat Club in the Lightweight Boat Races at the end of Hilary term.
 These races are usually held in late March each year.

+In 2023, OULRC merged with OUBC, OUWBC and OUWLRC to form one Oxford University Boat Club.

 Membership and racing

-Membership of OULRC is by competitive selection drawn solely from student members of the university.
-OULRC commences the selection process in September prior to the beginning of Michaelmas term, recruiting from both undergraduate and postgraduate members of the University.
-By the end of Michaelmas, the squad is reduced to two trial eights which compete in a Trial Eights race in London over the course used for the race against Cambridge.
-From this squad the club selects a first crew, known as the Lightweight Blue Boat, and a reserve crew, known as Nephthys.
+Membership of OULRC was by competitive selection drawn solely from student members of the university.
+OULRC commenced the selection process in September prior to the beginning of Michaelmas term, recruiting from both undergraduate and postgraduate members of the University.
+By the end of Michaelmas, the squad was reduced to two trial eights which competed in a Trial Eights race in London over the course used for the race against Cambridge.
+From this squad the club selected a first crew, known as the Lightweight Blue Boat, and a reserve crew, known as Nephthys.

-The Blue Boat goes on to race Cambridge.
-From 2000 until 2006 Nephthys also raced against a lightweight reserve crew from Cambridge, Granta.
-Since 2007, however, Cambridge has declined to field a Granta crew, and Nephthys has raced in the Head of the River Race and other external races.
-The squad also participates in BUCS championships.
+The Blue Boat went on to race Cambridge.
+From 2000 until 2006, Nephthys also raced against a lightweight reserve crew from Cambridge, Granta.
+From 2007, however, Cambridge declined to field a Granta crew, and Nephthys raced in the Head of the River Race and other external races.
+The squad also participated in BUCS championships.